Tehama County Court Records

 Expungement and Rehabilitation

-Individuals who have completed their sentences may petition the court to dismiss (expunge) certain convictions.
-If granted, the charges are dismissed and the petitioner is released from most penalties and disabilities.
-Some convictions are not eligible for dismissal.
-The California Courts Self-Help Center provides information on cleaning up a criminal record.
-Forms available through the court include the Petition for Certificate of Rehabilitation and Pardon and the Certificate of Rehabilitation local form.
+If you've completed your sentence, you may be able to petition the court to dismiss (expunge) certain convictions.
+If granted, the charges are dismissed and you are released from most penalties and disabilities associated with the conviction.
+Not all convictions are eligible.
+The California Courts Self-Help Center has information on cleaning up a criminal record.
+Relevant forms available through the court include the Petition for Certificate of Rehabilitation and Pardon and the Certificate of Rehabilitation local form.

 Personal Criminal History Record Review

-To obtain a copy of your own criminal history record through the California Department of Justice, complete a Request for Live Scan Service form (BCIA 8016RR) and submit it along with a valid photo ID and $25.00 fee to a Live Scan agency.
-The Tehama County Sheriff’s Office records division offers fingerprinting services.
-The DOJ Record Review page provides further details.
-Processing typically takes two to three business days, though complex cases may take longer.
+To get a copy of your own criminal history record through the California Department of Justice, complete a Request for Live Scan Service form (BCIA 8016RR) and submit it with a valid photo ID and $25.00 fee to a Live Scan agency.
+The Tehama County Sheriff's Office records division offers fingerprinting services.
+The DOJ Record Review page has further details.
+Processing usually takes two to three business days, though complex cases may take longer.
 Fee waivers are available for qualifying individuals.

-The Sheriff’s Office maintains records of arrests, investigations, booking logs, incident reports, and other law enforcement contacts.
+The Sheriff's Office maintains arrest records, investigation files, booking logs, incident reports, and other law enforcement contacts.

 Address: 22840 Antelope Boulevard, Red Bluff, CA 96080